 \subsection{Contribution of this work}

 In this contribution, we present an IT system architecture that aggregates patient information for more than 49\,000 patients from different categories of various multimedia data in the form of text and images within multiple heterogeneous ophthalmic data resources.
-The resulting data corpus enables predictive statements to be made about the expected progression of a patient's VA after at least four VA examinations in each of the three diseases AMD, DME, and RVO.
+The resulting data corpus enables predictive statements to be made about the expected progression of a patient's visual acuity after at least four VA examinations in each of the three diseases~-- AMD, DME, and RVO.
 A more fine-grained analysis is conducted to reveal the influence of medical co-existing factors such as other diseases in this real-world setting.
 Within our proposed multistage system, an ensemble of deep neural networks allows the completion of incomplete or missing OCT documentations.
-In order to conduct a patient progression modelling, we define a fundamental use case for the prediction of the VA by aggregating different patient information as input of the subsequent VA forecast after a given time period.
-We present an evaluation formalism and discuss the resulting predictions in comparison to those of a human annotator as our ophthalmic expertise (an experienced ophthalmologist).
-In order to enable ophthalmic doctors to annotate their predictions regarding the patient-wise expected VA progression, our proposed patient progression visualization and modelling dashboard gives an overview over our aggregated data with patient-wise information of, e.g., general patient information and VA, OCT biomarkers, diagnosis, and medication information (Fig.~\ref{figure:dashboard}).
+In order to conduct a patient progression modeling, we define a fundamental use case for the prediction of the VA by aggregating different patient information as input of the subsequent VA forecast after a given time period.
+We present an evaluation formalism and discuss the resulting predictions in comparison to those of a human annotator such as experienced ophthalmologists.
+In order to enable ophthalmic doctors to annotate their predictions regarding the patient-wise expected VA progression, our proposed patient progression visualization and modeling dashboard gives an overview of our aggregated data with patient-wise information of, i.a., general patient information and VA, OCT biomarkers, diagnosis, and medication information (Fig.~\ref{figure:dashboard}).